aldobatta/Dark_cluster/README.md

 **make**

+or

+**make -j 6**  which will use 6 CPUs to compile instead of one and will be much faster.

 6) If everything is defined correctly in *Makefile.h* and the needed modules are loaded correctly, this should produce an xecutable file named **flash4**.
 This is the executable file that runs the simulation you just defined.

 ### Creating a folder for the simulation outputs.